 Vegetarian meals and other dietary requirements need to be specified prior to arrival.
 Please note all bottled drinking water will be at your own expense.

 4×4 safari vehicle, plane, minivan

 About our Transportation

 This trip is done in private, 7-seat 4×4 Land cruiser vehicles.
-With sliding windows and a large pop-up roofs, these vehicles are designed for game viewing.
+With sliding windows and a large pop-up roofs, these vehicles are designed for wildlife viewing.
 If there is a large group, 2 or more vehicles will be used, and the group will be split up.

 Speed governors set to 80kph are used on all vehicles to ensure a safe driving speed.
 Please note for your own safety that it is mandatory to wear your seat belt at all times when in a vehicle.